greggman/hft-tonde-iko/making.md

 5. Save the file with the same name as your tileset png except change the end to "-meaning".
-In other words, if you had png called `my-tiles.png` you'd have a corresponding `my-tiles-meaning.tmx` file beside it.
+In other words, if you had png called `my-tiles.png` you'd have a corresponding `my-tiles-meaning.json` file beside it.

+Note: You are not required to have a `-meaning.json` file.
+If no file exists all the tiles will have meaning #0 (sky).

 ## Multiple Layers